vincentxa847/Building_database_of_multi-omics_data/README.md

 relationship attribute in Identification.
 BiomoleculeID (peak) and Metabolite are set as  primary key.

 ## Running
-The running section of program is divided into three parts, which are createdb,loaddb and querydb First, user create database using option **createdb**, which will use *Create.sql* to build the frame of database.
+The running section of program is divided into three parts, which are createdb,loaddb and querydb.
+First, user create database using option **createdb**, which will use script *Create.sql* to build the frame of database.
 ```
 python Parsing_Data_and_Querying.py --createdb
 ```